ClubCedille/docker-debian/README.md

 # Cedille's basic debian image

-It contain basic tools to develop and develop docker images
+It contain basic tools to develop and launch docker images